camilasandovals/my-first-angular/README.md

 # PlayStation Games

-This app fetches data form an external API
+This app fetches data form an external API and shows in cards the PlayStation Games.